best muslim players in la liga

 Top 10 Best Muslim Players In La Liga

 Even on the field, their faith is as strong as their love for the game.
-In this guide, I will share with you the top 10 best of these Muslim players who are currently proving to be the most promising among thousands of Muslim players In the League.
+In this guide, I will share with you the top 10 best of these Muslim players who are currently proving to be the most promising among thousands of Muslim players in the League.

-Let’s dive right In.
+Let’s dive right in.

-1. Ferland Mendy
+Ferland Mendy

 During Ramadan, you won’t find him reaching for snacks, as Mendy is all about fasting.
 And no, you won’t catch him sporting any tattoos either; it’s against his Islamic beliefs.
+Mendy’s journey to football fame began at Le Havre during the 2016–17 Ligue 2 season, where he made a solid 35 appearances.

 His skills caught the eye of Lyon, and in 2017, he signed a five-year deal, setting them back €5 million plus a potential €1 million in bonuses.
+In 2019, Real Madrid admired him, and they snagged him for €48 million, potentially rising to €53 million based on performance bonuses.

 Debuting in September 2019, Mendy became a fixture in the Real Madrid lineup.
 He even netted his first goal in July 2020, contributing to a 2–1 victory over Granada.